Gatlinburg Bypass: Route description

 The Gatlinburg Bypass is a two-lane road maintained by the NPS, although most of the route is located outside of the main boundaries of the Great Smoky Mountains National Park.
 Its main purpose is to allow tourists to bypass the congested business district of Gatlinburg in order to speed access to and from the national park.
 Trucks and other commercial vehicles are restricted from using the bypass, along with all other roads inside the national park.
-In 2022, the bypass carried an annual average daily traffic volume of 7,465 vehicles.
+In 2025, the bypass carried an annual average daily traffic volume of 6,899 vehicles.

 The Gatlinburg Bypass begins at an intersection with US 441 (Newfound Gap Road) within the Great Smoky Mountains National Park southwest of Gatlinburg.
 This intersection is at-grade, but includes a loop ramp and an overpass bridge.
 It immediately crosses over the West Prong of the Little Pigeon River, and begins a steep ascent as it traverses Cove Mountain.
-Two overlooks along this section provide views of Gatlinburg below and Mount LeConte in the distance beyond.
+Two overlooks along this section provide views of Gatlinburg below and Mount Le Conte in the distance beyond.
 It crosses over Ski Mountain Road, the main access to Ober Gatlinburg, on a high viaduct before winding over to its only mid-route intersection at Campbell Lead Road.
 This road crosses over the bypass, and is accessed via a short two-way access road.
 After the intersection, the parkway begins a long, gradual descent down the mountain and curves from a westward to an eastward alignment in a hairpin turn.
 Following Cliff Branch for a short distance, the bypass next turns north and again crosses the West Prong of the Little Pigeon River, before ending at a partial directional T interchange with the Great Smoky Mountains Parkway (commonly known simply as "Parkway"), which is designated as US 321/US 441.
 Here, the Foothills Parkway transitions from the bypass onto the Great Smoky Mountains Parkway to the north, which is known here as the Gatlinburg Spur.
 The bypass is only accessible from the southbound lanes of the parkway at this interchange.